saucelabs/sauce-docs/docs/dev/error-messages.md

 **How to Resolve**

-Reach out to the person who administers the account that you set as the `parentTunnel` desired capability; this person sets the tunnel sharing permissions.
+Reach out to the person who administers the account that you set as the `parentTunnel` capability; this person sets the tunnel sharing permissions.
 Ask them to confirm the following:

 *   They have an open Sauce Connect tunnel (they can check on the **Tunnels** page).
-*   They opened a tunnel with the `--shared-tunnel` option (see [Sauce Connect Proxy Command-Line Quick Reference Guide](https://wiki.saucelabs.com/display/DOCSDEV/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide) for more information).
+*   They opened a tunnel with the `--shared-tunnel` option (see [Sauce Connect Proxy Command-Line Quick Reference Guide](/dev/cli/sauce-connect-proxy) for more information).
 *   They are an Admin and/or a member of your team.

 Restarting the Sauce Connect tunnel may be required.

-Alternatively, you can remove the `parentTunnel `desired capability from your tests.
+Alternatively, you can remove the `parentTunnel` capability from your tests.
 If you need Sauce Connect to run your tests, you will need to set up an alternative tunnel.

 ## The New Session Request was Cancelled before a Sauce Labs Virtual Machine was Found